-Dr. Pittas is a Professor of Medicine at Tufts University School of Medicine, an Adjunct Associate Professor of Nutrition and Policy at Tufts University Friedman School of Nutrition, Science and Policy and a Center Scientist at the Jean Mayer USDA Human Nutrition Research Center on Aging at Tufts University.
+Dr. Pittas is a Professor of Medicine at Tufts University School of Medicine, an Adjunct Professor of Nutrition and Policy at Tufts University Friedman School of Nutrition, Science and Policy and a Center Scientist at the Jean Mayer USDA Human Nutrition Research Center on Aging at Tufts University.
 Dr. Pittas received his B.S. degree from Massachusetts Institute of Technology and his M.D. degree from Cornell University Medical College.
 After completing his Internal Medicine Residency at the New-York Presbyterian Hospital in New York City, NY and his Fellowship in Endocrinology at Tufts Medical Center, Boston, MA, he joined the staff in the Division of Endocrinology, Diabetes and Metabolism at Tufts Medical Center where he has been active in clinical care, research and teaching as they relate to the prevention and treatment of diabetes mellitus.
 Dr. Pittas serves as the Co-Director of the Dr. Gerald J. and Dorothy R. Friedman New York Foundation for Medical Research Diabetes Self-Education Program and as the Associate Director of the Endocrinology Fellowship Program at Tufts Medical Center.
 Dr. Pittas earned his M.S. degree in Clinical Research from Sackler School of Biomedical Sciences at Tufts University in 2006.
 He is Diplomat of the American Board in Endocrinology and Metabolism.
 Dr. Pittas’ was the recipient of a National Institutes of Health K23 Career Development Award.
-His work on the role of vitamin D and calcium in cardiometabolic disease has been supported by the R01, R21 and U34 mechanisms of the National Institutes of Health (NIDDK and ODS) and the American Diabetes Association.
-He has co-authored over 60 publications including peer-reviewed journals, books, book chapters and evidence-based reports.
+His work on the role of vitamin D and calcium in cardiometabolic disease has been supported by the R01, R21, U34 and U01 mechanisms of the National Institutes of Health (NIDDK and ODS) and the American Diabetes Association.
+He has co-authored over 80 publications including peer-reviewed journals, books, book chapters and evidence-based reports.
+In 2017, he was honored to receive a Biomedical Research Exemplar Award, given to principal investigators who conduct high quality, high-impact research and exemplify professionalism and integrity.
+In 2017, 2018 and 2019, he was named as one of Top Docs by Boston Magazine.
+Need more?
+Visit https://agpittas.com

 Bess Dawson-Hughes, MD | Co-Investigator